raspberrypilearning/cd-dice-roller/en/step_2.md

     }
 ```

 Now try and click on the button.
-You should get a pop up that tells you the value of your roll.
+You should get a pop-up that tells you the value of your roll.
 Try it a couple of times and you should see that the number is random.

 --- /task ---